 Cochrane & District Chamber of Commerce

-For more information or to support the project, contact Jo-Anne Oucharek, Executive Director of the Cochrane Tourism Association at firstname.lastname@example.org.
+For more information, contact Jo-Anne Oucharek, Co-chair of the Cochrane River Wave Park Steering Committee and Executive Director of the Cochrane Tourism Association at firstname.lastname@example.org.

 Supporting organizations and representatives include: